tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 Over time you will grow a system that _you and others_ can **understand**, **maintain**, **debug** and **extend**.
-People looking at your code years from now, maybe even those living in the [far future](https://archiveprogram.github.com/), will appreciate your diligence and hard work.
+People looking at your code years from now, maybe even in the [far future](https://archiveprogram.github.com/), will appreciate your diligence and hard work.
 And the punchline is doing all this is not hard.
 In fact it's _much easier_ than not doing it.